Forehead Botox Units

 Frequency of Facial Expression

+Before treating forehead wrinkles with Botox, it is essential to understand the difference between dynamic and static wrinkles.
 People with dynamic facial expressions may require more Botox units in their foreheads than less expressive ones.
-Because dynamic wrinkles form due to facial movements, keeping the facial muscles more still can help prevent them from worsening.
+Because dynamic wrinkles form due to facial movements, keeping the facial muscles still can help prevent them from worsening.

 Facial Muscle Strength

-The stronger the facial muscles are, the easier it is for them to resist the effects of a Botox treatment.
-People with strong facial muscles may need to receive more Botox units per treatment.
-They may also need to receive more frequent treatments to maintain their results than people with weaker facial muscles.
+The stronger the facial muscles, the easier it is for them to resist the effects of a Botox treatment.
+People with strong facial muscles may need to receive more Botox units per treatment and more frequent treatments to maintain their results than people with weaker facial muscles.

 Severity of Lines